Senior Advisor, SDSN & Director, Thematic Research Network on Data and Statistics (TReNDS)

 475 Riverside Drive

 New York, NY 10115 USA

 Prior to joining SDSN, Jessica served as a special adviser on the post-2015 agenda within the Office of the President of Liberia, supporting the work of The High Level Panel of Eminent Persons (of which President Sirleaf was co-chair) and the development of the Common African Position on the Post-2015 Agenda.
 She has also worked as a senior researcher at Save the Children UK, the Overseas Development Institute (ODI), and the British Institute in Eastern Africa (BIEA).
 She has particular expertise in the study of inequality, age and gender discrimination, as well as data systems for sustainable development.

 Jessica holds a Bachelor of Arts degree with Honours in Modern History from the University of Oxford and a Master of Sciences degree in the Political Economy of Development from the School of Oriental and African Studies, University of London.
-Over the past 12 years she has lived and worked in Liberia, Kenya, Rwanda, the UK and the US.
+She has lived and worked in Liberia, Kenya, Rwanda, the UK and the US.